openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 packages and there are no guarantees about upgrade paths but images will be consistent and correct with the latest changes.

-The simplest form for a PR Service is for it to exist for a single host development system that builds the package feed (building system).
+The simplest form for a PR Service is for a single host development system that builds the package feed (building system).
 For this scenario, you can enable a local PR Service by setting :term:`PRSERV_HOST` in your